-Viewport Creates Virtual App that takes Perth Families to Tom Price
+Viewport’s Virtual App takes Perth Families to the Mines

-The 2020 condition was prevalent for all of us, and workers at Rio Tinto’s Tom Price Mine were no exemption.
+The 2020 condition was prevalent for all of us, and workers at Rio Tinto’s Tom Price mining operation were no exemption.

-Rural WA was relatively safe, the reality of coronavirus permeated employees’ residential homes.
-We set out to lift spirits even higher than WA’s highest town, Tom Price.
+Rural WA was relatively safe.
+However, the reality of coronavirus permeated employees’ residential homes.
+So we set out to lift spirits even higher than WA’s’ highest town, Tom Price.

-The Viewport team hit the drawing board and created a VR app to provide miners and their families some much needed connection.
-An uplifting experience that kept everybody safe in an exploratory mixed reality VR app that took mining families onsite using the power of a VR based app.
+The Viewport team hit the drawing board and created a VR app to provide miners and their families with some much-needed connection.
+We created an uplifting experience that kept everybody safe in an exploratory mixed reality VR app that took mining families onsite using the power of a VR based app.

 Hold Rio Tinto’s Tom Price Mine in your hand.